BEROCHLU/chatgpt-vscode/README.md

-## This is a fork of the original [chatgpt-vscode](https://github.com/ai-genie/chatgpt-vscode) library.
+## This is a fork of the original [chatgpt-vscode](https://github.com/ai-genie/chatgpt-vscode) repository.

 - Unofficial patch [V0.0.14] released — model updates (incl. gpt-5), reasoningEffort, and longer context.
 See [CHANGELOG](./CHANGELOG.md) for details.
 - Install: from Marketplace, then overwrite `package.json` and `out/extension.js`.